wayneteams/forms/README.md

 31 Mar: Hestia and Ubuntu went well, tried installing drupal also to do: will try some free style php coding

+16 Apr: Great progress.
+LIVE site for membership and promotion is now up called Oops batch job to process membership, points and vouchers